DanielShemesh/reversecaptcha/README.md

 # Reverse Captcha

+## Live Demo

+You can try the deployed version of Reverse Captcha [here](https://reversecaptcha.onrender.com/).

 ## Overview

 Reverse Captcha is an innovative web application that adds a unique twist to the traditional CAPTCHA system.
 Instead of asking users to prove they're human, it challenges them to demonstrate their ability to understand and respond to text descriptions with matching images.
 This project consists of a Go backend API and a frontend UI built with HTML, Tailwind CSS, and JavaScript.